Comment on page

 We are using

-minio service to store file generated by cypress agents - video recordings and failed tests screenshots.
+minioservice to store files generated by cypress agents - video recordings and failed test screenshots.
 Each agent uploads the files directly to

 Open several terminal windows within a directory with tests and run